 Repeat row 2 until the band measures approximately 19” (used for both my almost 3 year old and 4.5 year old).
 Do not bind off.
 (You can sew the band together at this point or you can wait until the end which I find to be easier.)

-Row 1: From the band, ch 2.
+Round 1: From the band, ch 2.
 Turn band horizontally and hdc along the long edge of the band.
 Place 1 hdc at the end of each row of the band.

-Row 2-13: chdc in each hdc.
-Do not join each round – just continue with the chdc.
+Row 2-13: hdc in the 3rd loop of each hdc.
+Continue around – do not join rounds.
 Rounds can be easily counted by counting up from the band opening if you haven’t joined it yet.

 Messy Bun Option:

-At the end of round 16, sc in next chdc then slst into the next chdc.
-Bind off.
+At the end of round 16, sc in next st then sl st into the next st. Bind off.

-Row 14-close of circle: hdc in the 3rd loop in the next 2 sts, hdc2tog in the 3rd loop, hdc in the 3rd loop in the next 2 sts until the hole closes (about 21 rounds).
+Row 14: close of circle: hdc in the 3rd loop in the next 2 sts, hdc2tog in the 3rd loop, hdc in the 3rd loop in the next 2 sts until the hole closes (about 21 rounds).
 Bind off and use the tail to secure the hole.